cronofy/omniauth-cronofy/README.md

 # OmniAuth Cronofy OAuth2 Strategy

 Strategy to authenticate with Cronofy via OAuth2 in OmniAuth.
+Contains strategies for both *End User* authorization and *Service Account* authorization.

 Get your API accesss at: http://www.cronofy.com/developers